dedalgr/Casino-management-system/README.md

 For DB use Postgresql wit user mistralcms and password use_system10 ot change it.

 If you not have RSA key the system close db port with iptables.
+To create new db use alembic and run ColibriCMS/gui_libs/right.py user neme is root, pass is 123456